cameroncros/OctoPrint-DiscordRemote/README.md

 There are currently 2 API's available for interacting with the bot.
 These can be used by sending a POST request to `[octoprint_url]/api/plugin/discordremote`, with JSON in the body of the request.

+All requests must be authenticated.
+Pass your OctoPrint API key via the `X-Api-Key` header:

+    X-Api-Key: YOUR_API_KEY_HERE

+See the [OctoPrint authorization documentation](https://docs.octoprint.org/en/dev/api/general.html#authorization) for details on how to obtain and use API keys.

 ### Send command

+**Required permission:** `PLUGIN_DISCORDREMOTE_EXECUTE` (granted to Admins and Users by default)

 This API lets you send a command as if you typed it in discord.
 The response will be sent to discord.
 The JSON format is: